sajjadhossainshohag/laravel-paystack/README.md

 php artisan vendor:publish --provider="Sajjadhossainshohag\Paystack\PaystackServiceProvider"
 ```

-A configuration-file named `paystack.php` with some sensible defaults will be placed in your `config` directory:
+A configuration file named `paystack.php` with some sensible defaults will be placed in your `config` directory:

 ```php
 <?php